-Today everything seems to be connected to the internet, and I mean everything.
+Today everything seems to be connected to the Internet, and I mean everything.
 The Internet of Things (IoT) is moving from appliance and vehicles to wearables and human sensor technologies.
-Connected wearables are devices worn by a person that collect data, such as body metrics, location, and environmental information.
+Connected wearables are devices worn by a person to collect data, such as body metrics, location, and environmental information.
 This information can then be used to provide human experiences through devices such as smartwatches, eye glasses (Google Glass as example), or fitness and activity trackers.
 Like connected cars, connected wearables are designed to improve convenience and interaction within our environment.

 With that said, connected wearables are rapidly gaining market share.
 According to Berg Insight, the market for connected wearables is entering a strong growth phase that is expected to last for some time.
 They predict the market will grow at a CAGR of 54.7 percent and reach 168 million shipments by 2019.

 Unfortunately, these technology advancements are a dream for hackers.
 All of this connectivity means that the potential for data leaks, malware, or worse, will intensify, especially where mobile apps are concerned.
 Aside from data trolling on user behavior information (where did you go?
 What did you buy there?), the potential for systemic hacks that subvert a connected wearable for possible human harm is also a reality.
 The critical question is how will connected wearable manufacturers reduce the potential for data leaks and attacks?